This edition was updated: June, 2008.

 Assuming you have the bottom of the plate facing up, and clear of the bin, and haven't cracked a tube, you can better inspect the condition of the thermostat capillary tube bracket and the solder joint.
 If it indeed shows fatigue or failure, you should repair the joint.
 Good soldering practice is essential here.
 Clean the area as best you can first with a wire brush, and apply a generous amount of non-acid flux.
 Heat it up quickly (a pencil torch is marginally effective; I use a Turbo-Torch to get a lot of heat), and feed and wipe with lead-free solder.
 Apply and withdraw the flame in cycles to keep the area just above the solder free-flow temperature, and keep the overall time to the minimum needed to get a good joint.
 Don't worry about solder splashes or blobs falling across the plate; they'll clean up eventually even if they wind up in the reservoir later.

-Soldering on a charged refrigerant system is normally not feasible.
+Soldering or brazing on a charged refrigerant system is normally not feasible.
 The liquid refrigerant and oil should have collected in the bottom of the unit and not up in the evaporator plate, so that the soldering of the adjacent surface to the refrigerant circuit does not require evacuation of the unit.
 You are not loosening a soldered joint or fitting under pressure, just the mechanical attachment of a bracket.
 If you can get it done quickly and at a low temperature, you can expect that the heat damage to the residual oil or refrigerant in the area will not be enough to impair the function of the refrigeration unit.
 The ideal technique would be to add a repair fitting to the process tube on the compressor, evacuate the refrigerant, flush the oil, charge with inert gas, solder, evacuate, and recharge the refrigerant system, but this may not be practical.

 Once you have a good solder repair, and the part has cooled, you can reverse the disassembly, starting with manipulating the evaporator plate back in to position at the top rear of the bin.
 Replace the circulation pump and hose, the reservoir bucket, and the cutter grid.
 Before replacing the bucket and grid, you may want to start the unit and feel the evaporator plate with your hand to see if you still have refrigeration operational.